 Antibiotic resistance: Understanding the connection to antibiotic use in animals raised for food

-Antibiotic-resistant bacteria can then spread to:
+Antibiotic-resistant bacteria can then spread from these animals to:

-- Produce, through contaminated water or soil
+- Produce, such as fruits and vegetables, through unclean water or soil

 - The environment, through animal feces

 - Prepared food, through unclean surfaces, such as a cutting board that's used to cut chicken and then chop vegetables and not washed between uses